 You might be eligible for Social Security Disability benefits if a severe illness or injury prevents you from working to support yourself.
-A Marysville Social Security Disability lawyer can help you go after benefits that can help you make ends meet.
+A Social Security Disability lawyer serving Marysville can help you go after benefits that can help you make ends meet.
 Social Security Disability benefits are available through two different programs.
-Although the Social Security Administration (SSA) administers both programs, there are separate requirements to qualify for each plan.
+Although the Social Security Administration (SSA) administers both programs, there are separate requirements to qualify for each.

-The Social Security Disability Insurance (SSDI) program is for disabled workers who contributed to the Social Security system through payroll deductions.
-Supplemental Security Income (SSI) is for disabled people who did not accumulate enough work credits to qualify for SSDI benefits.
-People who receive SSI must have a very low income and few financial resources.
+The Social Security Disability Insurance (SSDI) program is for workers with disabilities who contributed to the Social Security system through payroll deductions.
+Supplemental Security Income (SSI) is for individuals who are disabled and did not accumulate enough work credits to qualify for SSDI benefits.
+Individuals who receive SSI must have a very low income and few financial resources.

-How to Qualify for Social Security Disability Income (SSDI) Benefits
+How to Qualify for Social Security Disability Insurance (SSDI) Benefits

 Work Credits Explained